Spoiler Alert (How I Met Your Mother): Plot

 Whenever one or more of the group has these quirks pointed out to them, the sound of glass shattering is heard, representing the shattering of their illusions about one another.

 Meanwhile, Marshall's bar exam results have been released, but he cannot remember the password he needs to retrieve the results online (thus making him wait for three months for a notification by mail).
-Barney offers to help but this is only a ruse to make him watch a video of a dog pooping on a baby – something Marshall is furious at him for putting a disgusting video over his friend’s future, and, with Marshall angry at Barney and the whole gang annoyed with one another, the arguments reach a climax.
+Barney offers to help but this is only a ruse to make him watch a video of a dog pooping on a baby – something Marshall is furious at him for putting a disgusting video over his friend's future, and, with Marshall angry at Barney and the whole gang annoyed with one another, the arguments reach a climax.
 The argument is halted when the group mockingly sings one of Marshall's "nonsense" songs (Apple Orchard Banana Cat Dance 8 6 6 3); the song was actually a mnemonic device to help Marshall remember his password (aobcd8663 – it is not shown if it has upper or lower case letters) for the bar exam results website.
 He enters it and discovers that he has passed the bar exam and is now a lawyer.
 The group then celebrates with champagne at MacLaren's with each sliding back into their bad habits (Marshall singing his own praises, Robin using "literally" incorrectly, Lily crunching loudly on bar snacks, Ted making a correction on a comment and Barney saying "law-suit up!" in a high-pitched voice) which they all let go.

-Three years later, Ted runs into his Cathy with her deaf fiancé Daniel, and uses sign language to announce how Cathy talks too much.
-Even though the man is deaf and it does not affect him, Ted has "spoiled" Cathy to Daniel, and a subtitle displays "(Glass Shattering)" as Ted walks away and Daniel looks on in despair.
+Three years later, Ted runs into Cathy with her deaf fiancé Daniel, and uses sign language to announce how Cathy talks too much.
+Even though the man is deaf and it does not affect him, Ted has "spoiled" Cathy to Daniel, and a subtitle displays "(Glass Shattering)" as Ted walks away and Daniel looks on in utter despair.
+We do not know the fate of Cathy and Daniel.